 4. When the rice was about 3/4 of the way cooked, I started pan-frying my lamb patties (until this thing goes away, I’m not grilling my burgers outside).
 By the time the patties were cooked, the rice was ready.

-5. I formed the sticky rice “buns” using a pancake/egg ring, packing it down with the back of a damp spoon.
+5. I formed the sticky rice “buns” using a pancake/egg ring, packing it down with the back of a damp spoon (you need to pack it down, otherwise the buns will fall apart).

 6. I assembled the burgers, wrapped them in some parchment paper, and served them right away.
 No need for any sauce; there was enough flavor in the patties for me (besides, who eats laab with any sauce?)